-Erma Sammons
+Anabel Sammons

-Erma SammonsWritten by Theresa Rose on December 5, 2018
+Anabel SammonsWritten by Theresa Rose on December 5, 2018

 Erma Anabel Sammons 87, of Mt.
 Pleasant, IA, formerly of Trenton, IA, passed Wednesday, December 5, 2018, at Arbor Court in Mt.
 Pleasant.